 |Garnet harzburgite (peridotite) from State Line district. |

 Many such nodules are diamond-bearing.
-From the GemHunter's
+Photo by the author.

 Most peridotitic diamonds are formed in garnet-bearing harzburgite.
 Diamondiferous pyrope-lherzolites are uncommon.
 Diamond grades in the peridotite xenoliths are up to three orders of magnitude higher than the host kimberlites, but are still 2 to 4 orders of magnitude lower than those in the eclogite xenoliths (Helmstaedt, 1993).